-Example of an open question: For every prime p, does there exist a quadratic polynomial f such that the corresponding graph of f has only one component?
 Even if patterns in the dynamics of simple maps are often irregular, averages over different primes can have more regular behaviour.
 The project could also include statistical aspects including comparison between function iteration over finite fields and the statistics of random maps.

 - Member of the board of the faculty of technology (FTK)

 Article in journal (Refereed)